luangm/jerry/docs/1-mvp.md

-Chapter 1 - Create an MVP Ecommerce site
+1 - MVP

+The most basic of ecommerce is item, user and order
+* Domain design, gmt_create and gmt_modified, why user LocalDateTime
+*